 Chemistry, Bachelor of Arts College of Letters & Science

-Chemistry studies the composition of matter, its structure, and the means by which it is converted from one form to another.
+Chemistry is the study of the composition of matter, its structure, and the means by which it is converted from one form to another.

 The Program